dhatwalia/dhatwalia.com/README.md

 ### `npm run deploy`

 Prepares the site for deployment.
 This alone is sufficient to update the website.
+It is recommended to update the version number in package.json before each deployment.